cmkobel/CompareM2/README.md

 ### Updating an older installation (optional)

-Should you later down the line wish to update the installation, run this command and you should be all set:
+If you want to make sure that you're running the latest version of assemblycomparator2, you can run these commands to update it:
 ```bash

 # Pull (download) newest version